bolarge/quatspec/README.md

-# Payspec Payment Infrastructure Project
+# Payspec Payments Infrastructure Project

-The project provides RESTful APIs to manage Bank Account, initiate and process Payments and facilitates both B2B and B2C.
+The project provides RESTful APIs to manage Bank Account, initiate and process Payments and facilitates both B2B and B2C through mobile.

 ## How to set up
 At deployment project uses a servlet installer to install super ADMIN into the database.
 The is the Customer Key or Super Admin of the entire system.

-**superuser** is the only user with **ROLE_ADMIN** so, is the only who can use some of the entry points, for example, *get users*.
+**superuser** is the only user with **ROLE_ADMIN** so, is the only one who can use some of the entry points, for example, *get users*.

 ## How to run it
 This is a multi-layer Maven project built using **Spring framework: 5.1.0.RELEASE**.

 To build the project just execute maven `mvn clean package` commands from the project root, with this you'll get a generated war file on target folder.